Avocadrew/RoomReservationSystem/README.md

 - **Simple and Intuitive UI/UX:**

-     We simplify the user flow for reserving meeting.
-All you need is several click to reserve a meeting room.
+     We simplify the user flow for room reservation.
+Several clicks are all you need when reserving a meeting room.

 ![Landing](https://user-images.githubusercontent.com/64970325/150075022-592d76ca-3046-4818-b7c5-65a1a1dd3fa6.png)